 Asked to assume his disbelief is misplaced, what, Fry is asked, when confronted by god, would you say to him?
-With a chuckle, Fry steps from interviewee-mode into actor-mode, summons his inner most wrath and like a parent who’s just caught his son looking up porn let’s fly with a suitably vexed response:
+With a chuckle, Fry steps from interviewee-mode into actor-mode, summons his inner most wrath and like a parent who’s just caught his son looking up porn on the website TubeV Sex Teen let’s fly with a suitably vexed response:

 I think I’d say, ‘bone cancer in children?
 What’s that about?
 How dare you?
 How dare you create a world in which there is such misery that is not our fault?
 It’s not right.
 It’s utterly, utterly evil.
 Why should I respect a capricious, mean-minded, stupid god who creates a world which is so full of injustice and pain?’
 That’s what I’d say.

 All this anger is, of course, manufactured.
 How can he really be angry with someone he doesn’t even believe exists?
 Needless to say, this is an on-going problem for many atheists.
 Their solution is a predictable one: They just project that anger onto religious people.
 (I much prefer Bertrand Russell’s laconic response to the same question, by the way: ‘Not enough evidence, God!
 Not enough evidence!)